bdsp-core/bdsp-core.github.io/_pages/quotes.md

 > William Stoner entered the University of Missouri as a freshman in the year 1910, at the age of nineteen.
 Eight years later, during the height of World War I, he received his Doctor of Philosophy degree and accepted an instructorship at the same University, where he taught until his death in 1956.
 He did not rise above the rank of assistant professor, and few students remembered him with any sharpness after they had taken his courses.
 When he died his colleagues made a memorial contribution of a medieval manuscript to the University library.
 This manuscript may still be found in the Rare Books Collection, bearing the inscription: "Presented to the Library of the University of Missouri, in memory of William Stoner, Department of English.
 By his colleagues."
 An occasional student who comes upon the name may wonder idly who William Stoner was, but he seldom pursues his curiosity beyond a casual question.
 Stoner's colleagues, who held him in no particular esteem when he was alive, speak of him rarely now; to the older ones, his name is a reminder of the end that awaits them all, and to the younger ones it is merely a sound which evokes no sense of the past and no identity with which they can associate themselves or their careers.
 > **--_John Williams, in "Stoner", 1965_**

+> This is the problem.
+Maps get taken for territories and ERROR results.
+You lose track of what's body and what's just head.
+And the more time you spend sdtuck in your head, ignoring the world, hungry for transcendence and distraction, the more superficial your life becomes.
+And the more superficial your life becomes, the more undead you feel.
+After a while, "everything becomes an outline of the thing.
+Objects become schemata.
+The worlds becomes a map of the world"
+> **--_Adam S. Miller, 2016, in The Gospel According to David Foster Wallace; quote at end is from DFW, Infinite Jest_**

 [Back to Top](#  )